I want to see a line of healthy, organic peanut butter in sensual and sinful packaging. What if a health brand was disguised as a guilty pleasure?

-I’d like to see a windmill-themed resort hotel.
+I want to see a windmill-themed resort hotel.

-I’d like to see a series of competitions that unlock the artistic creativity of retired baby boomer engineers (currently researching this!)
+I want to see a series of competitions that unlock the artistic creativity of retired baby boomer engineers (currently researching this!)

-I’d like to see an affordable idli bar (light, healthy steamed Indian snacks, quick and cheap to make) with colorful dipping sauces.
+I want to see an affordable idli bar (light, healthy steamed Indian snacks, quick and cheap to make) with colorful dipping sauces.
 Follow the business model of Vanessa’s Dumpling House.
 Decorate the interior with chic, clean early-century industrial.

 This system can track the eyes of only two people at a time, and the viewer has to be within a certain range for the system to work.